jobrienski/gemara/README.md

 # Gemara Engine

-Gemara is an open-source, contextual search engine, and meta-context for the Internet.
+Gemara is an open-source, contextual search engine, and meta-overlay for the Internet.

 ## Why the name?